run-ai/docs/docs/admin/researcher-setup/new-cli-install.md

 1. Open the terminal on your local machine.
-2. Run `runai project` and select the desried cluster from the interactive menu
+2. Run `runai project` and select the desired cluster from the interactive menu.

 alernativly